 (3) If a final judgment or decree has been entered and the court has continuing jurisdiction, service upon a party by mail shall comply with the requirements of Rule 4(d)(8)(A).

 (2) If the clerk’s office has a facsimile machine, the clerk shall accept facsimile transmissions of any paper filed under this rule and may charge a fee of $1.00 per page.
 Any signature appearing on a facsimile copy shall be presumed authentic until proven otherwise.
 The clerk shall stamp or otherwise mark a facsimile copy as filed on the date and time that it is received on the clerk’s facsimile machine during the regular hours of the clerk’s office or, if received outside those hours, at the time the office opens on the next business day.

 (d) Filing With the Judge.
 The judge may permit papers or pleadings to be filed with him, in which event he shall note thereon the filing date and forthwith transmit them to the office of the clerk.
 If the judge permits filing by facsimile transmission, the provisions of subdivision (c)(2) of this rule shall apply.

 (e) Proof of Service.
-Every pleading, paper or other document required by this rule to be served upon a party or his attorney, shall contain a statement by the party or attorney filing same that a copy thereof has been served in accordance with this rule, stating therein the date and method of service and, if by mail, the name and address of each person served.
+Every pleading, paper, or other document required by this rule to be served upon a party or his attorney shall contain a statement by the party or attorney filing same that a copy thereof has been served by this rule, stating therein the date and method of service and, if, by mail, the name and address of each person served.

 Rule 45.
 Subpoena.

 (a) Form and Issuance.
-Every subpoena shall be issued by the clerk under seal of court, shall state the name of the court and the title of the action, and shall command each person to whom it is directed to appear and give testimony at the time and place therein specified.
+The clerk shall issue every subpoena under the court’s seal, shall state the name of the court and the title of the action, and shall command each person to whom it is directed to appear and give testimony at the time and place therein specified.